ferynd/Website/README.md

 - `index.html` – Redirects visitors to the React hub under `/hub/`.
 - `index_legacy.html` – Previous static landing page kept for reference.
 - `hub/` – Next.js project containing the interactive hub.
+- The hub is exported with `basePath: '/hub'` so all assets load from this folder.
 - `games/` – Small demos and experiments.
   - `noir_detective_idea/` – Prototype noir adventure.
 - `tools/` – Utility pages.